jisqyv/MIT/index.md

       - title: Use case Benchmarking (CISO)
         text1: How does our security posture compare to other firms in the sector?
         text2: Where are our stronger and weaker points relative to our peers?
+		text3: 'Our benchmarking platform allows firms to compare privately their security defense posture to other firms both within an industry and across the entire market using more than 100 security controls.
+SCRAM benchmarks allow firms to identify potential gaps in defensive coverage and evaluate the adoption of emerging technologies and defensive strategies.'

       - title: Return on investment (CISO, CFO)
         text1: Which security investments will have the largest return on investment?